 You’ll run your script twice:

-Use sys.argv to read in the parameters you need to run your script from the command line.
+First import sys and then use sys.argv to read in the parameters you need to run your script from the command line.
 When reading in the fasta file, you can use readFASTA to store the sequence ids and sequences as follows:

 input_sequences = readFASTA(open(<fasta_file>))